 English meaning: to be in one’s birthday suit

 Literal translation: The mother of idiots is always pregnant

 English meaning: There’s one born every minute

 Literal translation: Mum’s sweetheart

-English meaning: Mum’s favourite child, it can also be used ironically to describe an adult or a child that is spoiled
+English meaning: Mum’s favourite child, it can also be used ironically to describe an adult or a child who is spoiled